Experts discovered SolarLeaks website with data stolen in a recent massive hacker attack

 • $250,000: SolarWinds product source code (including Orion) and customer portal dump (612 MB).

-Hackers offer to buy all this data in bulk for one million dollars.
-In addition, the site operators act like the well-known hack group The Shadow Brokers and write that at first the stolen information will be sold in batches, and later it will be freely published in the public domain.
+The hackers offer to sell all this data in bulk for one million dollars.
+Additionally, the site operators mimic the well-known hack group The Shadow Brokers, stating that initially, the stolen information will be sold in batches, and later, it will be freely published in the public domain.

-It is worth noting that if Microsoft representatives previously confirmed that attackers could have stolen the source codes, then Cisco announced that it had no evidence of theft of its intellectual property.
-Interestingly, the solarleaks[.]net domain is registered through the NJALLA registrar, which is popular with hackers.
-So, when you try to look at WHOIS, you can see the message “You can get no info”.
+It’s noteworthy that while Microsoft representatives previously confirmed the possibility of source code theft, Cisco announced having no evidence of the theft of its intellectual property.
+The solarleaks[.]net domain is registered through the NJALLA registrar, which is popular with hackers.
+Attempting to check WHOIS information results in the message “You can get no info”.

 Experts discovered the SolarLeaks website

-It is not yet known whether the site operators actually have the data they are writing about, or if SolarLeaks is just a very ambitious scam attempt.
-Journalists attempted to contact the attackers at the email address indicated on the website, but it turned out that it did not exist.
+It remains unknown whether the site operators possess the data they claim to have, or if SolarLeaks is an ambitious scam attempt.
+Journalists attempted to contact the attackers using the email address provided on the website, but it was found to be nonexistent.

 Experts discovered the SolarLeaks website